Censorship in Myanmar

 Censorship in Myanmar (also called Burma) results from government policies in controlling and regulating certain information, particularly on religious, ethnic, political, and moral grounds.

 Freedom of speech and the press are not guaranteed by law.
 Many colonial-era laws regulating the press and information continue to be used.
 Until August 2012, every publication (including newspaper articles, cartoons, advertisements, and illustrations) required pre-approval by the Press Scrutiny and Registration Division (PSRB) of the Ministry of Information.
 However, the 2011–2012 Burmese political reforms signalled significant relaxations of the country's censorship policies and in August 2012 the Ministry of Information lifted the requirement that print media organisations submit materials to the government prior to publication.

 Burma ranked 151st of 179 nations in the 2012–2013 worldwide Press Freedom Index from Reporters Without Borders.
+As of 2023 Myanmar is considered one of the least free countries in the world in terms of censorship.
+Freedom House scores it a mere 9 out of 100 on the Global Freedom Index and categorizes it as “not free.”

 History

 Konbaung dynasty

 During the reign of King Mindon Min of Burma's last dynasty, the Konbaung dynasty, the country had one of the freest presses in Asia.
 The Seventeen Articles, passed in 1873 safeguarded freedom of the press.